 Homemade Thin Mints (Vegan, Gluten Free)

-Girl Scout cookie season always brings back memories of coming home from school and munching on a box of Thin Mints while watching the Disney Channel—ah, the good ole days!
+Girl Scout cookie season always brings back memories of coming home from school, grabbing a sleeve of Thin Mints, and watching Disney Channel.
+Ah, the good ole days.
+My mom would keep them in the freezer so they were extra crunchy and even more minty.
+IYKYK.

 - Coconut Oil: Use refined coconut oil for a neutral flavor.